 This solution extends Client credentials assertion to include hash value of HTTP headers and HTTP body.

-This solution propose a rule how to compose the HTTP headers and how to calculate hash value of a HTTP message and it allows NF Service Producer to calculate hash value of HTTP headers without any extra information.
+This solution proposes a rule how to compose the HTTP headers and how to calculate hash value of a HTTP message and it allows NF Service Producer to calculate hash value of HTTP headers without any extra information.

 This solution provides how to calculate hash value of HTTP headers and HTTP body even though SCP modify HTTP messages in NF Service Producer.
 And when SCP modifies illegally a HTTP message, NF Service Producer can detect it.